RotichD/travel-music/README.md

 # Frameworks:

-This app runs in the browser and features dynamically updated HTML5 and CSS powered by pureCSS and uses weatherAPI, giphy, and Spotify.
+This app runs in the browser and features dynamically updated HTML5, CSS powered by pureCSS, and JavaScript.

 - HTML5
 - CSS: pureCSS
 - JavaScript

+# 2 server-side APIs

+- weatherAPI
+- spotify

 # Links: